lehoff/erlware_commons/doc/signatures.md

 `ModuleName` to create the initial data.
 We then construct the record and return that record to the caller and we have a new dictionary.
-What about the other functions, the ones that don't create a dictionary but make use of it. lets take a look at the implementations of two kinds of functions, one that updates the dictionary and another that just retrieves data.
+What about the other functions, the ones that don't create a dictionary but make use of it.
+Let's take a look at the implementations of two kinds of functions, one that updates the dictionary and another that just retrieves data.